Clinical-Genomics/chanjo2/docs/usage/sample-coverage.md

 While the only required parameter is "build", <strong>it is necessary to specify a list of genes</strong> (either ensembl_gene_ids, hgnc_gene_ids or hgnc_gene_symbols) and either <strong>a case or a list of samples</strong>.

-### Coverage and coverage completeness query esamples
+### Coverage and coverage completeness query examples

 - Given all samples from case "internal_id", retrieve mean coverage and coverage completeness with threshold 30, 20 on the genes from the Cerebral folate deficiency PanelAPP panel (*DHFR, FOLR1, MTHFR, SLC46A1*):